TobiasRoland/mostly/_posts/2020-01-08-creating-scalajs-gcp-cloud-functions.md

 Though requires a few extra steps.

-Since couldn't find a good tutorial on how to get Scala.js working in a google Cloud Function, I decided to write one myself.
+Since couldn't find a good tutorial on how to get Scala.js working in a google Cloud Function, I decided to write one.

 ### What we'll build
 An earth-shatteringly simple cloud function in Scala(.js) that will respond